 • The best back to school deals – everything you need in one place

-If you fancy embracing the funky world of NutriBullet – perhaps you're trying a vegan diet – but haven’t a clue where to start, we suggest you start right here.
+If you want to enter the funky world of NutriBullet but haven’t a clue where to start, we suggest you start right here.

 What you need to know about the NutriBullet

 While it still uses a small four or six-pointed blade to mash ingredients into submission, the NutriBullet functions in a different way to normal blenders.
 Indeed, its creator Colin Sapire prefers it to be known as a ‘nutrition extractor’.